Skip to content

 2. Submission using -spool.
 Files are copied to the schedd and no shared filesystem is used.
 It has the drawback that schedds may be filled up if many/large files are moved.
 It also requires that the user explicitely calls condor_transfer_data to get stdout/stderr/log files back.

 3. Explicit use of the xrootd transfer plugin with non-EosSubmit schedds.
 I/O files do not use a shared filesystem or use the schedd local disk.
-However, in this case submit files must explicitely make use of the output_destination attribute.
-This has however the additional advantage that allows user to use $ClusterID and $ProcID and thus have more control of where output files are written (but notice that the output_destination attribute may also be set with EosSubmit schedds).
-A drawback with non-EosSubmit schedds is that they do not allow for the user log file to be in EOS so it is either written in AFS or it must be spooled.
+However, in this case submit files must explicitely make use of the output_destination attribute, and root:// URLs set for input files.
+This has the additional drawback that the executable, the user log file, and the standard input (if set) will be transferred from AFS, not EOS, or must be spooled.

 Limitations